-He has appeared on television programmes and radio shows for RTE, BBC, ITV, the Canadian Broadcasting Corporation, BBC Radio 3, Radio 4, Radio Ulster, Sky, Sky Living, Russia Today, Yesterday and the BBC World Service.
+He has appeared on television programmes and radio shows for BBC, ITV, Canadian Broadcasting Corporation, BBC Radio 3 & 4, Sky, Russia Today & BBC World Service.

 John gained a First Class BA Honours degree from Lancaster University, an MA with distinction from Durham. and holds a Doctorate from Lancaster University, that was funded by the British Academy.